LeNPaul/Lagrange/_posts/2022-02-15-camera-calibration.md

 ## Conclusion

 Here, I implemented Zhang's camera calibration method mostly from scratch.
-This grounds general camera calibration process into the clever application of a few mathematical techniques (SVD, Levenberg-Marquardt).
-The full pipeline of these techniques was a bit daunting taken altogether, but after implementing it piece by piece I found the Zhang method to be elegant in it's clever use of just a couple powerful techniques.
+The full pipeline of these techniques was a bit daunting to me taken altogether, but after implementing it piece by piece I found the Zhang method to be elegant in it's clever use of SVD and Levenberg-Marquardt.

 I hope this post has helped some people become more comfortable with these linear algebra and optimization techniques and demystified Zhang's method a little bit.
 Thanks for reading!